People Who Seem To Always Have It Together Do These 12 Things Without Fail, According To Psychology

 12. Set non-negotiables first

-You’re not consistent because you’re allowing external crap to squeeze its way into your life.
+You’re not consistent because you’re allowing external trash to squeeze its way into your life.
 Be selfish and set boundaries around what matters to you first.
 Daily exercise and writing your novel don’t come after replying to that insipid email from Mike.

 You come first.
 Set non-negotiable time blocks so that you have space to create what the world needs.
 Stop finding reasons to hide.
 Stop making excuses.
 Your magic is multiplied when you show up daily.
 We’re waiting for your brilliance.

 Alex Mathers is a writer and coach who helps you build a money-making personal brand with your knowledge and skills while staying mentally resilient.
+He's the author of the Mastery Den newsletter, which helps people triple their productivity.